-Behind a Real Housewife’s vague answers about her fortune: A telemarketing scam, officials say
+Behind a Real Housewife’s vague answers about her fortune: A telemarketing scam, federal officials allege

 “Shah and Smith flaunted their lavish lifestyle to the public as a symbol of their ‘success,’ ” said Peter C. Fitzhugh, the special agent in charge of the New York field office of Homeland Security Investigations.
 “In reality, they allegedly built their opulent lifestyle at the expense of vulnerable, often elderly, working-class people.”

 The high-profile arrests caused an immediate fervor among fans of the long-running Bravo franchise.
 Shah, whose television debut came with the 2020 launch of the show’s Salt Lake City edition, made an immediate splash with her sharp tongue and dramatic outbursts — including one in which she shattered a cocktail glass.
-The wife of a special teams coordinator for the University of Utah’s football team, whom she called “Coach Shah,” she was portrayed as a thriving entrepreneur and businesswoman.
+The wife of a special teams coordinator for the University of Utah’s football team, she was portrayed as a thriving entrepreneur and businesswoman.

 Exactly what she did, though, has long been the source of intense confusion and speculation, fueling Reddit threads and gossip columns.
 The topic also often came up in interviews.
 When a host of Access Hollywood’s “Housewives Nightcap” asked Shah, “Where is all this money coming from?” the reality star responded that she owned three marketing companies that “do lead generation and data monetization.”